 Rachel, 21, a student, has seen the consequences of this at university:

 “I’ve been struck by the number of friends who knew nothing about contraception or consent.
 Some of my friends had been sexually assaulted at uni but didn’t report it as they didn’t think they would be believed.
 People just don’t understand the concept of consent.
 It’s not just about saying ‘no’, consent is an enthusiastic ‘yes’.
-It’s so important that it’s on the curriculum in 2019.”
+It’s so important that it’s on the curriculum.”

 Many felt that schools taught sex education in a negative way, as a problem to be managed, rather than a natural part of life.
 They were disappointed with the way it was delivered, as an afterthought and often pressed on unwilling, embarrassed teachers.